wordpress/Search Settings

 2. AI processing → Understands intent and meaning

-3. Smart matching → Finds relevant content by meaning, not just keywords
+3. Smart matching → Finds relevant content

 4. Results returned → Ranked by relevance